Critical Thinking and Writing for Postgraduate Students

 Optional mentoring track

-Anyone can enroll in the taught course, but postgraduate students with clearly defined research objectives are most likely to benefit.
-A separate mentoring component is open only to mid- to late-stage Ph.D. students currently enrolled in transport or urban studies programs at African universities.
+Anyone can enrol in the taught course, but postgraduate students with clearly defined research objectives are most likely to benefit.
+A separate mentoring component is open only to mid- to late-stage Ph.D. students currently enrolled in transport or urban studies programmes at African universities.

 To be eligible to apply for the limited mentoring slots, you must achieve an average quiz score of 80 percent or higher.
 There are no minimum requirements for the taught component.